A universal characterization of higher algebraic K-theory: Trace maps

-When attempting to apply our co-representability results to $TC$, we must study a somewhat more refined invariant.
+We will once again apply co-representability and point-set models to characterize the cyclotomic trace.
+However, when attempting to apply our co-representability results to $TC$, we run into certain obstacles.
 Although $TC$ is Morita invariant and satisfies localization \cite{BM}, it does not preserve filtered colimits and is therefore not a localizing (or additive) invariant.
-Instead (as in e.g., \cite{GeisserHesselholt, GeisserHesselholtRelative}), we study the functor $K \mapsto \{TC^{n}\}$, where the latter is a certain pro-spectrum (whose limit is the usual $TC$ construction).
+Nonetheless, we can adapt our results to characterize the cyclotomic trace in this setting.

-We begin by recalling the definition of $TC^{n}$.
-Our review is brief; we refer the interested reader to \cite{HesselholtMadsen} for an authoritative treatment.
+We begin by recalling the definition of $TC$ in the context of spectral categories.
+Our review is brief; once again, we refer the interested reader to~\cite[\S 5]{BM2} and \cite[\S 4]{BM} for authoritative treatment.
 Fix a prime $p$.
-For a spectral category $\aC$, $THH(\aC)$ is a cyclotomic $S^1$-spectrum.
-As such, we can consider the associated non-equivariant spectra
+For a spectral category $\aC$, we can realize $THH(\aC)$ as a cyclotomic $S^1$-spectrum.
+It is convenient to use the Bokstedt model of $THH$, which is revised in detail in \cite[\S 4]{BM}.
+Since the Bokstedt model is naturally weakly equivalent to $N^{\cyc} Q\aC$ for any spectral category $\aC$~\cite[3.1]{BM}, we can leverage the work above.
+A cyclotomic structure is additional structure on an equivariant spectrum arising from the self-equivalence $S^1 / H \cong S^1$ (for finite $H \subset S^1$) that models the structure of the free loop space.